gabest11/lexx-ivtc/README.md

 ## Random dups and skips

-There are two methods used to fit a clip into a different time-frame.
+There are a couple of methods used to fit a clip into a different time-frame.
 Both can result in an irregular pattern, with seemingly random p frames, that cannot be ivtc'ed.

 ### Fast motion